sinyozz/sinyozz/README.md

    Here is What I'm working on!

-- 🔭 I’m currently working on ...Front-End Development
+- 🔭 I’m currently working = Front-End Development and bug bounty
 - 🌱 Learning ...Software Testing  with automated transaction technologies
 - 👯 I’m looking to collaborate on ...Flutter
 - 💬 Ask me about ...e-commerce Web Design or Anything
 - 📫 How to reach me: ...Twitter @sinyG3